 As mentioned, denying a shopper access to financing can have disastrous results for abandoned carts, conversions and even customer loyalty.
 Conversely, giving borrowers more options with flexible repayment terms can encourage confidence at checkout.
 It may even enable higher average order values (AOV) at checkout!

-In an age where it’s easier to buy an armchair online than going to a physical furniture store, ecommerce stores need the diversity multi-lenders offer.
+In an age where it’s easier to buy an armchair online than going to a physical furniture store, eCommerce stores need the diversity multi-lenders have to offer.
 Not everyone has pristine credit, but that shouldn’t disqualify 70+% of shoppers seeking consumer loans.